-Various embodiments of the present invention include a step for applying sensors to the subject.
+Various embodiments of the present invention include a 15 step for applying sensors to the subject.
 This step can be performed or accomplished in a number of ways.
 In the simplest form, two sensors are applied to the subject to measure a single channel of physiologic or kinetic data.
-In 55 a somewhat more complex form, multiple sensors are applied to the subject to collect data sufficient for a full PSG test.
-The preferred set of sensors includes sensors for two EEG channels, two EOG channels, one chin EMG channel, one nasal airflow channel, one oral airflow channel, one 60 ECG channel, one thoracic respiratory effort channel, one abdominal respiratory effort channel, one pulse oximetry channel, and one shin or leg EMG channel.
-More preferably, the full set of PSG sensors is augmented with at least one channel of body position (ex., an accelerometer), one chan- 65 nel of video, and optionally one channel of audio.
+In a somewhat more complex form, multiple sensors are 20 applied to the subject to collect data sufficient for a full PSG test.
+The preferred set of sensors for PSG testing includes sensors for two EEG channels, one EOG channels, one chin EMG channel, one nasal airflow channel, one oral airflow channel, one ECG channel, one thoracic respiratory effort 25 channel, one abdominal respiratory effort channel, one pulse oximetry channel, and one shin or leg EMG channel.
+More preferably, the minimal set of PSG sensors is augmented with at least one additional channel of EOG, one channel of body position (ex., an accelerometer), one channel of video, 30 and optionally one channel of audio.
 In an even more complex form, many sensors are applied to the subject to collect full PSG data as well as additional physiological, kinetic, and environmental data.
-For example, additional EEG electrodes may be applied to the subject to rule out seizure disorders, an esophageal pH sensor may be used to detect acid reflux, and a hygrometer or photometer may be used to detect ambient humidity or light, respectively.
+For example, additional EEG electrodes may be applied to the subject to rule out 35 seizure disorders, an esophageal pH sensor may be used to detect acid reflux, and a hygrometer or photometer may be used to detect ambient humidity or light, respectively.
+The set of sensors can be two sensors.
+More preferably, four sensors are used.
+Still more preferably five sensors; still 40 more preferably seven sensors; still more preferably ten sensors; still more preferably twelve sensors; still more preferably fifteen sensors; still more preferably twenty-four sensors.

-Electro-physiological signals such as EEG, ECG, EMG, EOG, electroneurogram (ENG), electroretinogram (ERG), and the like can be collected via electrodes placed at one or several relevant locations on the subject's body.
+Electro-physiological signals such as EEG, ECG, EMG, 45 EOG, electroneurogram (ENG), electroretinogram (ERG), and the like can be collected via electrodes placed at one or several relevant locations on the subject's body.
 For example when measuring brain wave or EEG signals, electrodes may be placed at one or several locations on the subject's scalp.
-In order to obtain a good electro-physiological signal, it is desirable to have low impedances for the electrodes.
+50 In order to obtain a good electro-physiological signal, it is desirable to have low impedances for the electrodes.
 Typical electrodes placed on the skin may have an impedance in the range of from 5 to 10 k Ω .
 It is in generally desirable to reduce such impedance levels to below 2 k Ω .
-A conductive paste or gel may be applied to the electrode to create a connection with an impedance below 2 k Ω .
+A conductive 55 paste or gel may be applied to the electrode to create a connection with an impedance below $2 \text{ k}\Omega$.
 Alternatively or in conjunction with the conductive gel, a subject's skin may be mechanically abraded, the electrode may be amplified, or a dry electrode may be used.
-Dry physiological recording electrodes of the type described in U.S. Pat.
+Dry physiological recording 60 electrodes of the type described in U.S. Pat.
 No. 7,032,301 are herein incorporated by reference.
 Dry electrodes are advantageous because they use no gel that can dry out, skin abrasion or cleaning is unnecessary, and the electrode can be applied in hairy areas such as the scalp.
-Additionally if electrodes are used as the sensors, preferably at least two electrodes are used for each channel of data-one signal electrode and one reference electrode.
+Additionally if 65 electrodes are used as the sensors, preferably at least two electrodes are used for each channel of data-one signal electrode and one reference electrode.
 Optionally, a single reference electrode may be used for more than one channel.